wdporter/i-am-that-ebook/src/99-the-perceived-cannot-be-the-perceiver/readme.md

 <p><b>Q:</b> I thought there is always a chance.</p>

 <p><b>M:</b> In theory — yes.
 In practice, a situation must arise when all the factors necessary for self-realisation
 are present.
 This need not discourage you.
-Your dwelling on the fact of ‘I am’ will soon create another chance, for attitude attracts opportunity.
+Your dwelling on the fact of “I am” will soon create another chance, for attitude attracts opportunity.
 All you know is second-hand.
-Only ‘I am’ is first-hand and needs no proofs.
+Only “I am” is first-hand and needs no proofs.
 Stay with it.